 Point #2: The Story Behind Money

 - Anianne has a balance of mom wanting to splurge and Dad wanting to save a little more.
-Val learned form her mom how to balance her check book at a young age.
+Val learned from her mom how to balance her checkbook at a young age.
 Money as a topic was a source of stress inside her household.
-Work ethic was engrained early for both in order to get what they wanted.
+Work ethic was ingrained early for both in order to get what they wanted.

 How is your background with money affecting you?

 Point #3: Painful Process of Raising Prices

 - Stylists love their job.
 It is a vulnerable position to put a price on your art.
 The better an artists gets, they feel they shouldn’t charge more because it’s easy and fun.
 It is a very personal decision and can be confrontational when there is kickback from clients.

 - You need to see yourself as a business and remind yourself of that.
 Never apologize for raising your prices.
 Once you start doing it there is a sigh of relief that you took that leap and it gets easier.